Navigation

 Participating restaurants are located all around Dallas, Tarrant, Collin and Denton counties.
 Some spots we love that have participated for years include Rise, Billy Can Can and Al Biernat's.
 Roughly 20% of each diner’s prix-fixe meal purchases at participating restaurants will be donated to North Texas Food Bank and Lena Pope.

-Reservations (while not necessary, but recommended) will open on Monday, July 8, which is also when the full lineup of participating restaurants will be announced.
+Reservations (while not necessary, but recommended) opened on Monday, July 8, which is also when the full lineup of participating restaurants was announced.
 And despite its name, to our delight, North Texas Restaurant Week runs for a month.
 Though the kick-off date for the event's first week is set for August 5, some restaurants will participate in preview weekend, allowing diners to get in on the festivities early, August 1–4.

 Last year, Rise, the soufflé spot we love so much, was one of DFW Restaurant Week's star restaurants.
 Pictured is the Grand Marnier soufflé.